-Penn# 0101/0102 PAINTING I & II Semesters: 2 Credits: 2 Grade Level: 9-12 Weight: 4.0 DOE# 4064 Course Description:

-2-D Intro to or 3-D Art recommended.
+Penn# 0101/0102 PAINTING I & II (First Level Course for Painting Pathway) Semesters: 2 Credits: 2 Grade Level: 9-12 Weight: 4.0 DOE# 4064 to 2-D or 3-D Art Intro recommended.
 This course is an introduction to the basic principles of painting.
 Students will have an opportunity to explore various techniques associated with watercolor, tempera, acrylics, and oil paints.
 Connections will be made between historically significant painters and periods of art.
 First year painting students will learn to merge the brush stroke with their imagination.